harrywenjie/Wan2GP/docs/CLI.md

 - Treat `--dry-run` as your first step for any new command to ensure paths and overrides resolve correctly.
 - Use dedicated output directories (`--output-dir`) when batching experiments so results are easy to compare.
 - Combine shell scripts or job schedulers with the CLI to queue repeatable generations—no plugin hooks or UI callbacks remain.

+### Queue Automation
+- The headless build no longer supports importing or autosaving Gradio queue archives (`queue.zip`).
+All queue load/save handlers have been removed from `wgp.py`.
+- Script repeated generations by calling `python -m cli.generate` in loops or job schedulers; the in-memory queue is only managed for the active process.
+- `clear_queue` now affects the live queue state only.
+The CLI never writes auxiliary queue artifacts to disk, keeping runs deterministic.

 ## MatAnyOne Mask Propagation (`cli.matanyone`)